-Aníbal Pérez-Liñán is a professor of political science and global affairs at the University of Notre Dame, where he holds a joint appointment in the Department of Political Science and the Keough School of Global Affairs.
+Aníbal Pérez-Liñán is the director of the Kellogg Institute for International Studies and professor of political science and global affairs at the University of Notre Dame, where he holds a joint appointment in the Department of Political Science and the Keough School of Global Affairs.
 He is a former Kellogg Institute distinguished research affiliate, visiting fellow, and dissertation year fellow.
 His research focuses on democratization, the rule of law, political stability, and institutional performance among new democracies.

 Pérez-Liñán was a political science professor and longtime core faculty member at the Center for Latin American Studies at the University of Pittsburgh before returning to Notre Dame in 2018.
 He is currently researching the political conditions that preclude judicial independence in developing countries and the consequences of political radicalization for democratic survival.

 His publications include Presidential Impeachment and the New Political Instability in Latin America (Cambridge University Press, 2007) and, with Scott Mainwaring, the award-winning Democracies and Dictatorships in Latin America: Emergence, Survival, and Fall (Cambridge University Press, 2013).
 He is editor in chief of the Latin American Research Review (LARR), the scholarly journal of the Latin American Studies Association (LASA), and co-editor with Kellogg Institute Director Paolo Carozza of the Kellogg Series on Democracy and Development at the University of Notre Dame Press.

 Pérez-Liñán earned a PhD from Notre Dame and a BA from the Universidad del Salvador in Argentina.